Lehkdup/ChatServerClient/README.md

 but this can be set on the command line.
 To run the server from the command line, enter: <code>java -jar chat-server.jar</code>

 The program can be started in the `Server.java` file.
+To test and/or use the endpoints provided below, test first with a GET `/ping` call.
+If that works, register and login a user via the according endpoints.

 ## Endpoints